The Structure of a Web Development Team: Key Specialists and Their Responsibilities

 When the designs are ready, the web developers step in.
 Their goal is to turn the designs into a functioning and usable solution.

 Web development can be split into front-end and back-end work, usually carried out by separate specialists of the web development team.
 There do exist full-stack developers, though.
-While they may be competent in both front-end and back-end coding, if a project is large, it is considered good practice to split the workload so that each developer works on the part they’re best at.
-Keep this in mind when you hire a web development team.
+While they may be competent in both front-end and back-end coding, if a project is large, it is considered good practice to split the workload so that each developer works on the part they're best at.
+Keep this in mind when you hire a web development team, along with the fact that developers commonly report to a Lead or a hired CTO.

 Below we describe the two most common web development team roles.